btk/pre-require/README.md

 ## Methods

-The asset.js file exposes a range of methods for interacting with the data structure
+The assets.js file exposes a wide range of methods for interacting with the data structure.

 #### Assets.search